ekatzenstein/create-react-app-fullstack/README.md

 npm i -g create-react-app-fullstack
 ```
 ## Getting Started
-Start by seeding your database with Postgresql:
+Start by creating your database with PostgreSQL if it doesn't already exist (you can do this after running 'fullstack' as well:
 ```
 create db <my-app>
 ```